-English Standard Indicative Hours Common module - Reading to Write: Transition to Senior English 40 Year 11 Course (120 hours) Module A: Contemporary Possibilities 40 Module B: Close Study of Literature 40 Text Requirements There are no prescribed texts for Year 11 Students are required to study ONE complex Module A. (This may include the study of film) Students are required to study ONE substant B, for example prose fiction, drama or a poet tial literary print text in Module ry text, which may constitute a Students must explore a range of types of tex drama, poetry, nonfiction, film, media and dig The Year 11 Course requires students to sup their own wide reading. cts drawn from prose fiction, ital texts.
+English Standard Indicative Hours Common module - Reading to Write: Transition to English Standard 40 Year 11 Course (120 hours) Module A: Contemporary Possibilities 40 Module B: Close Study of Literature 40 There are no prescribed texts for Year 11 Students are required to study ONE complex multimodal or digital te Contemporary possibilities.
+This may include study of film.
+Students are required to study ONE substantial literary print text in study of literature, for example prose fiction, drama or a poetry text may constitute a selection of poems from the work of ONE poet.
+Text Requirements Across Stage 6, the selection of texts must give ve students experience of: 146 texts that are widely regarded as qual a range of Australian texts a range of texts authored by Aboriginal Islander Peoples a range of types of texts inclusive of properties and digital texts texts with a range of social, cultural and gender perspectives integrated modes of reading, writing, listening, speaking, viewing and representing, where appropriate